ollebaum/green-apples/README.md

 ## Basic applescripts for day-to-day use

 ### Setup
-The scripts are in binary form, so in order to only diff the textual parts of the scripts perfom the following command in the repository,
+The scripts are in binary form, so in order to only diff the textual parts of the scripts perform the following command in the repository,

 ```
 cat .gitconfig >> .git/config